5 min read

 As Emma’s gotten older, we’ve been able to create more space for me to contribute directly to parenting as opposed to just, say, doing the dishes.
 I take Emma and the dog out for a long walk in the morning so Rachel can get another hour of sleep.
 At night I give Emma a bath, read her a story, and put her to bed.

 I miss our rituals when I’m away.
 I miss Emma more.
-I miss her to the point where I was watching her sleep over the IP camera in her bedroom while I was in San Francisco last week for work.
+I miss her to the point where I was watching her sleep over the camera in her bedroom while I was in San Francisco last week for work.

 Affection Compounds